HomelikeBrick42/CEngine/README.md

 # CEngine

-This is a engine made with no librarys and in c
+This is a engine made with no libraries and in c